Vinatieri’s misses encapsulate Colts playoff performance

 They wound up winning 31-13 to reach their first AFC title game since January 1994.

+“It was tough conditions out there I think for kicking,” Colts coach Frank Reich said.
+“I don’t know the specifics, but it was just one of those days.
+It was all three phases.
+It seemed like that was indicative of we were going to make a mistake like that in all three phases.”

-The Chiefs also ended years of postseason disappointments against Indianapolis, including two playoff losses at home.
+Meanwhile, the Chiefs ended years of postseason disappointments against Indianapolis, including two playoff losses at home.
 There was the game Lin Elliott missed three field goals, the infamous no-punt game, and the night five years ago that Luck rallied Indianapolis from a 38-10 second-half hole.

 He wasn’t able to engineer another comeback this time.